Co-op Cycles DRT 4.1 Fat Bike Review

-Since the Co-op Cycles found their way into the competitive bike industry three years ago, their bikes have been selling out quickly.
+Since Co-op Cycles found its way into the competitive bike industry in 2017, its bikes have been selling out quickly.
 REI, who owns and manufactures the Co-op bicycles, noticed a reasonable gap in the market – which they filled rather fast.
-Their goal has been to provide good-quality bikes that are durable, versatile, and most importantly – easy to choose for both beginners and experienced cyclists as alike.

-Let us introduce the Co-op Cycles’ first fat bike – the DRT 4.1!
-Belonging to the DRT-series, you can count on the bike to have most likely the best value in it’s price category!
+Let us introduce Co-op Cycles’ first fat bike – the DRT 4.1.
+Belonging to the DRT-series, you can count on the bike to have most likely the best value in its price category!

 26″ wheels / Aluminum frame / 12-speed / SRAM X1 crank / Hydraulic disc brakes